Rust unit testing: simplify your tests

 }

-We can use that function in each of the tests.
-In the code of the repo, I haven't used it for the test of the From
+We can use that function in each test.
+In the repo code, I haven't used it for the From trait test because it doesn't

-trait, because it doesn't need a previously existing sut, but one created with its associated function.
-This is just
+need a previously existing sut; it uses one created with its associated function.
+This is just one of the tests using

 #[test]